jennerwein/swarmlab/swarm_ansible_prov/README.md

-MEMORY_WORKER | Memory used for a worker | 512 (please consider the memory of your computer by changing this value) NUMBER_CPUS_MANAGER | Number of CPUs used for a manager | 2 NUMBER_CPUS_WORKER | Number of CPUs used for a worker | 2 MANAGER_WORKER_IPV4 | IP-Address of the lab (workers and managers) | 192.168.60.0/24 (please by changing this value, make sur that you give a valid IP-Address)
+MEMORY_WORKER | Memory used for a worker | 512 (please consider the memory of your computer by changing this value) NUMBER_CPUS_MANAGER | Number of CPUs used for a manager | 2 NUMBER_CPUS_WORKER | Number of CPUs used for a worker | 2 IP_NETWORK | IP-Address of the lab (workers and managers) | 192.168.60.0/24 (please by changing this value, make sur that you give a valid IP-Address)

 # Troubleshooting: